 The Social Mobility Commission's "State of the Nation" report (April 2019) reveals that social mobility has been stagnant for the past four years.
 Extensive analysis of the Office for National Statistics (ONS) data shows the wide gap in school attainment and income between the rich and the poor has barely shifted.
 Being born privileged still means you usually remain privileged.
-The better off are nearly 80% more likely to end up in professional jobs than those from a working-class background.
+The better off are nearly 80% more likely toend up in professional jobs than those from a working-class background.
 Even when people from disadvantaged backgrounds secure a professional job, they earn 17% less than their privileged colleagues.

 Our school comprises of young people from a diverse range of backgrounds.
 The social deprivation factor for the area is band 10.
-However, students on roll living within a 1-mile radius, account for only 10% of our intake and the rest predominantly reside on two small social housing estates; both have high levels of social deprivation: band 2.
-In addition, of the 94 students who live within 1 mile, 48 of them are 'disadvantaged'.
-The remaining 90% of our intake live in different areas of Trafford and Greater Manchester and significant numbers of students reside on two large estates (Broadheath and Sale Moor) that have a high social deprivation factor: band 2.
+However, students on roll living within a 1-mile radius account for only 10% of our intake and the rest predominantly reside on two small social housing estates; both of which have high levels of social deprivation (band 2).

+In addition, of the 185 students who live within 1 mile of AC, 69 of them are 'disadvantaged'.
+The remainder of our intake live in different areas of Trafford and Greater Manchester and significant numbers of students reside on two large estates (Broadheath and Sale Moor) that have a high social deprivation factor (band 2).